 To return to the United States after the class, you will need a valid form I-20 or DS-2019 endorsed for travel abroad and an F-1 or J-1 student visa that is valid through the date that you plan to return to the United States.
 You can obtain a travel signature from an advisor at International Student and Scholar Services, 1111 University Capitol Centre.

-September 16, 2014.
+Extended to September 15, 2016.
 Early applications are encouraged; courses will be filled with eligible students based on the date of the application submission.

 The application form is available by clicking on the following link: Application.